ndronos/c-nomorph/HowStufWorks.md

               contains information about the library that programs using it need to know in general, contains constats and types,
-              along with prototypes for functions available in the library
+              along with prototypes for functions available in the library extern ...    represents functions that will be linked later.